swidler/roam-python/README.md

     The script can also be run from the command line, using flags for the required parameters, as follows:

-    run_roam.py -f "path to bam file" -n "sample name" -l "library--single or double" If the sample is aligned to any genome but hg19, it is important to modify the chromosome lengths, either in the config or by using the -le parameter.
+    	**run_roam.py -f "path to bam file" -n "sample name" -l "library--single or double"**

+    **Important**: If the sample is aligned to any genome but hg19, it is important to modify the chromosome lengths, either in the config or by using the -le parameter.
     The rest of the parameters can be specified as well, to override defaults (strings, except where noted):